Arh0rn/test-task1/README.md

 **Description:** Deletes a user by ID.
 **Auth:** ✅ Yes
 **Response:**
-Status `204 No Content` with no body.
+Status `204 No Content` with no json body.